 Moving to Germany

-Each city boasts its own personality so when moving to German, the lifestyle tends to be varied and exciting depending on the location.
+Germany is a great mix of old and new, offering rich history and a high-quality of life for all who visit.
+Each city boasts its own personality, so when moving to Germany the lifestyle is varied and exciting depending on the location.
 Dive into Berlin’s famed nightlife and clubbing scene whilst working or studying in the capital of the world’s fourth-largest economy.
 Or, enjoy Munich which offers a wealth of museums, historic buildings and the immensely scenic Bavarian Alps.
-Modern buildings fill cities such as Dresden or Cologne interjected by grand cathedrals which serve as stunning landmarks.
-Germany has become a cacophony of old and new, offering rich history and a high-quality of life for all who visit.
+Modern buildings fill cities such as Dresden or Cologne, interjected by grand cathedrals which serve as stunning landmarks.

 Germany offers a variety of school options for parents to choose from.
 Alongside state-funded public schools, there are a great many state-subsidised private schools and fully independent international schools.
 State schooling is a great option for quick integration as all classes are taught in German.
 Many expats families report state schooling had a great impact on the speed and confidence with which their children learnt the new host country’s language.
-International schools offer classes taught in over 50 languages alongside a variety of extra-curricular activities, but, do incur a fee.
+International schools offer classes taught in over 50 languages alongside a variety of extra-curricular activities, but they do incur a fee.

 Primary school begins at age 6 and continues until your child reaches age 8/9.
 From here, there is the option to continue to Hauptschule until age 15 and progress into vocational training.
 Conversely, a student may study at a Gymnasium or Gesamtschule and continue to university.
-Each school has its own admissions and grade progression policy so it is best to check the details.
-If you are considering a private school make sure to get a breakdown of fees with the schools themselves and most will offer scholarships.
+Each school has its own admissions and grade progression policy, so it is best to check the details.
+If you are considering a private school make sure to get a breakdown of fees, and most will offer scholarships.

 The environment and being economical are of high priority in German day-to-day life, so you’ll often find recycling points dotted around town and cycle lanes in regular use.
 There is also a great importance placed on being on time, and thanks to the excellent public transport you’ll have no excuses for being late!
 It’s this unexpected mix of tradition and modernisation that makes Germany such an exciting place to live.

 Good to know

-There are a few rules and surprises in Germany that have been known to catch foreigners out so it may be wise to read up about traditions and regulations before visiting.
-Not using a designated crossing at a road is taken very seriously and results in a hefty on-the-spot fine.
+There are a few rules and surprises in Germany that have been known to catch foreigners out so make sure you read up about traditions and regulations before visiting.
+For example, not using a designated crossing at a road is taken very seriously and results in a hefty on-the-spot fine.
 It’s also standard practice to serve sparkling water in restaurants and tips are not given.
 And when planning grocery shopping, it’s wise to note that most shops are closed on Sundays.

 Get in touch